-With pregnancy comes an increase in fluid levels (both blood volume and amniotic fluid) and that increases your need for electrolytes.
-Electrolytes are essential for a number of bodily functions and can even help prevent those nasty night time muscle cramps.
-Salt is also important for baby's development.
-In Real Food For Pregnancy, Lily Nichols, RDN, CDE states that "a salt restriction during pregnancy is connected to intrauterine growth restriction or death, low birth weight, organ underdevelopment" and can "affect fetal hormonal, vascular and renal systems to regulate fluid homeostasis in the fetus".
+With pregnancy comes an increased fluid levels (both blood volume and amniotic fluid), increasing your need for electrolytes.
+Electrolytes are essential for a number of bodily functions and can help prevent nighttime muscle cramps.
+Salt is also important for a baby’s development.
+In Real Food For Pregnancy, Lily Nichols, RDN, CDE says “a salt restriction during pregnancy is connected to intrauterine growth restriction or death, low birth weight, organ underdevelopment” and can “affect fetal hormonal, vascular and renal systems to regulate fluid homeostasis in the fetus”.

-Many women have come into my office stating that they were told to avoid salt during pregnancy to keep their blood pressure from going up.
-However, according to Lily Nichols, this is not evidence-based as salt does not have an impact on blood pressure for most people.
+Patients are often told to avoid salt during pregnancy as a means of regulating their blood pressure.
+According to Lily Nichols, this is not evidence-based.
+For a majority of people, salt does not impact on blood pressure.
 Researchers from the University of Virginia School of Medicine actually found that only about 25% of the population is salt-sensitive with regards to blood pressure.

 The best salt to consume is unrefined sea salt.
-Adding 4 heaping teaspoonseat to salt to water daily can help with preeclamptic symptoms.
-Be sure to continue this regiment until the time of delivery, or symptoms can return.
-So if you start swelling in your 3rd trimester, consider drinking plenty of water AND add some sea salt to the water!
+Adding 4 heaping teaspoons of salt to your water daily can help with preeclamptic symptoms.
+Continue this regiment until the time of delivery or symptoms might return.
+If you start swelling in your 3rd trimester, drink plenty of water AND add sea salt!
+LMNT is also a great option!

 Common signs of sodium inefficiency: swelling, headaches, leg cramps, fatigue, and high blood pressure.
 It is always important to have a conversation with your health care provider about any symptoms you may be experiencing.